revisit-studies/study/survey-demo/help.md

-This is a test of the help text.
-This study is for testing purposes only.
-If you need more help, click the menu on the right in the header, and then click contact.
+Here is the demo of supported input types.
+You may check the config file for reference.